erfansamandarian/sacagawea/README.md

 live audio capture -> speech recognition -> google translate api -> ms-edge or local text-to-speech

 potential issue: i don't think this stack is fast enough / even feasible to enable this process on the fly

+next level: generate voice model of person's voice / persons voices and make the translated tts sound like them